 By Sarvesh Talreja Jun.
 27, 2020

 During the lockdown, the one thing I have missed most is being able to go to a restaurant and have a meal I enjoy.
 I will know things have returned to “normalcy” when we can sit in a place we love with our people, and not have to worry obsessively about who touched our food.

 There are only so many days an organised man can endure in a lockdown without doing some cupboard ransacking.
-It is during the course of one such ransacking that I found a bunch of papers that I’d almost forgotten about: my stack of restaurant bills, dating back about a decade.
+It is during the course of one such ransacking that I found a bunch of papers that I’d almost forgotten about: my stack of bills from various restaurants, dating back about a decade.
 Each piece of paper is a prompt to a chapter in my life.
 I can tell myself a vivid story of the people and place and time around each of these meals.
 It’s how I have – unknowingly, unintentionally – punctuated my existence on earth.
 I chance upon a particular bill with unusually bold, time-resistant ink, looking at it with a fondness most humans associate with old photos.

 I am late on a muggy Saturday March morning in 2015.
 I jump out of a “kaali-peeli”, that last remnant of Old Bombay, to reach another one.
 I’ve visited Cafe Samovar too few times, and will be visiting for the last time today, just a day before it closes for good.
 It’s a Bombay – yes, Bombay – institution dating back to Amol Palekar and Vidya Sinha movies, tucked inside a corridor in an art gallery.

 I find myself alone in a queue that’s longer because my stomach reminds me that I have skipped breakfast.
 At 23, I am neither used to eating out alone nor the feeling of letting symbols of my past fade away.
 I feel strongly about paying my respects to an icon two streets away from where – to quote Voltaire – I wasted my youth.